albertogallini/us_stock_market_estimator/README.md

 ![plot](./imgs/arch_d.png?raw=true)
+<p style="text-align: center;"><b>fig.1</b></p>

 ## Models
 There are two basics model based on Dense layer, which use few factors:
-1. Sequential Model 1 (price) Stock
+1. Sequential Model 1 (price) Stock: this uses only prices and volumes.
-2. Sequential Model 1 (price) Stock and rates
+2. Sequential Model 1 (price) Stock and Rates: this uses prices, volumes and rates.

 Those are just internal and not really interesting.
 They are simple multilayer perceptron Then there are two other models that can be used to actual price estimate:

-1. Sequential 1 (price) Stock Multifactor, plus its 3 prices estimate version
+3. Sequential 1 (price) Stock Multifactor, plus a 3 prices estimate version: this is the model describe in the opening <b>fig. 1.</b>
-2. Transformer 1 (price) Stock Multifactor
+4. Transformer 1 (price) Stock Multifactor : this is a model based on trasformers and the same input of the previous one

+Model #3 can also be run using LSTM in place of RNN, but tests show RNN produce closer to actual results.

 ### How to use the models

-...
+### TODO ...

 ### How to fetch the data

-...
+### TODO ..

 ## Sentiment Analysis